R-360 Neptune: Operational history

 On 28 August 2025, a Neptune missile battery tried to attack targets in Krasnodar Krai, from a location in Ukraine.
 Four S-300 missiles intercepted the Neptune missiles.
 A drone then gave the launcher’s location to a Russian Iskander ballistic missile team, that then managed to either damage or destroy the Neptune missile launcher.

 On 29 September 2025, four Neptune missiles struck the Karachev electrical components plant.
 The plant manufactured electrical components for the Russian military.

 During 2024 over 50 plus attacks were carried out by the Ukrainian Navy using Neptune missiles.

 On 31 October 2025, Neptune missiles struck the Oryol thermal power plant resulting in a power outage.
 Neptune missiles also struck the Novobryansk substation, near Bryansk.

+On 19 April 2026, the Atlant-Aero drone factory, in Taganrog, was destroyed by Neptune missiles.

+On 31 May 2026, the Ukrainian Navy fired Neptune missiles at Novoshakhtinsk refinery striking “two crude distillation units, AVT-1 and AVT-2, followed by a fire on the facility's premises.”

+On 11 June 2026, Ukrainian Navy Neptune missiles struck a Black Sea Fleet ammunition dump located at Strilets'ka bay.

+On 16 August 2026, Neptune missiles were fired at the Kamensky Combine, in Rostov Oblast.
+A plant that manufactured both solid rocket fuel and explosives.
+The solid rocket fuel was used in Uragan, Smerch and Tornado-S MLRS systems.
+Two workshops were reported destroyed and four damaged, according to Ukrainian officials..

+On 9 September 2026, the Russian frigate Admiral Essen was struck by a Neptune missile, while in port at Novorossiysk naval base, starting a fire on the ship’s superstructure.

+A Project 11711 and minesweeper Zheleznyakov.
+A Buyan-class corvette was also attacked, both it and the Admiral Essen were capable of launching Kalibr cruise missiles.

+On 15 September 2026, the Atlant Aero drone factory in Taganrog was struck by Neptune missiles, resulting in damage that collapsed a section of roof some 70 × 40 meters.

+26 September 2026, the Ukrainian Navy and Alpha Special Operations Center struck the Azov Optical-Mechanical Plant in the Rostov region.
+Using Neptune missiles, plus Ruta, Palianytsia, and Bars missile drones.
+The plant manufacturers electronics for “precision artillery, missile, and anti-tank weapons, as well as radar seekers for tactical guided missiles, thermal imaging equipment, and optoelectronic systems”.